openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 =============================================================
 Members of this mailing list had to apply the patch to their forks of edx-platform, which are also public, so we are not guaranteed that the patch wouldn't accidentally become public.
-Dealing with patches and private deployment sources adds complexity to deployments, which can be minimized by the `steps outlined above`_.
+Dealing with patches and private deployment sources adds complexity to deployments, which can be minimized by the steps outlined in `Security Releases`_ above.

-.. _steps outlined above: `security-releases`_
+.. _Security Releases: `security-releases`_

 Guidance for Operators